EdOcW/TT.EMS/README.md

 To perform the task, you can use APIs with .NET Core or MVC Web APIs, not in principle.
 React application should be written using hooks, applying Redux is optional.

 # Backend stack:
-Architecture: Monolith with DDD.
+- Architecture: Monolith with DDD
-Virtualization: Docker.
+- Virtualization: Docker
-Platform: .Net 8.
+- Platform: .Net 8
-APIs : Minimal APIs.
+- APIs : Minimal APIs
-ORM: EntityFrameworkCore.
+- ORM: EntityFrameworkCore
-SQRS: MediatR.
+- SQRS: MediatR
-Logger: Serilog.AspNetCore.
+- Logger: Serilog.AspNetCore
-Mapping: Mapster.
+- Mapping: Mapster
-Resilience and transient-fault-handling: polly.
+- Resilience and transient-fault-handling: polly
-OpenAPI Specification: Swagger.
+- OpenAPI Specification: Swagger

-Db: PostgreSql.
+- Db: PostgreSql.
-DbManager: pgadmin.
+- DbManager: pgadmin.

 # Frontend stack:
-react: 18.3.1,
+- react: 18.3.1,
-react-axios: 2.0.6,
+- react-axios: 2.0.6,
-react-dom": 18.3.1,
+- react-dom": 18.3.1,

 # How to start the project
 Required Environment: Docker.